-The engine coolant temperature (ECT) sensor; is a sensor that is used to monitor the temperature of the engine’s coolant.
+The engine coolant temperature (ECT) sensors function is, to monitor the temperature, of the engine’s coolant.

-The readings from the engine coolant temperature (ECT) sensor are; sent back to the engine control unit (ECU).
+The readings from the engine coolant temperature (ECT) sensor, are then sent back to the engine control unit (ECU).

 Possible Engine Codes

-The (OBD II) system should catch the fault and turn on the check engine light or malfunction indicator lamp (MIL).
-You may see one of the following diagnostic trouble codes;
+The (OBD II) system, should catch the fault and turn on the, check engine light or (MIL) lamp.
+Also, you may see one of the following, diagnostic trouble codes:

 Spark advance and retard

-- The (PCM) will not allow the (EGR) valve to open until the engine has warmed up to improve driveability.
-If the (EGR) is allowed while the engine is still cold; it may cause a rough idle; stalling and/or hesitation.
+The (PCM) will not allow the (EGR) valve to open; until the engine has warmed up, to improve driveability.
+But, if the (EGR) is allowed, with a cold engine; it may cause a rough idle, stalling and/or hesitation.

 Evaporative emissions control canister purge